m-masterton/Max-Notes/Zettlekasten/Processor Scheduling.md

 ### First Come First Served

-Fairly self explanatory, each process is lined up in a first in first out (FIFO) queue and the processes are allowed to run until they are completed.
+In a **First Come First Served** scheduling algorithm, each process is lined up in a first in first out (FIFO) queue and the processes are allowed to run until they are completed.

 Advantages:
 1. Very simple to implement